Mortise and tenon

 The tenon, formed on the end of a member generally referred to as a rail, fits into a square or rectangular hole cut into the other, corresponding member.
 The tenon is cut to fit the mortise hole exactly.
 It usually has shoulders that seat when the joint fully enters the mortise hole.
 The joint may be glued, pinned, or wedged to lock it in place.

-This joint is also used with other materials.
-For example, it is traditionally used by both stonemasons and blacksmiths.
+This joint is also used with other materials, as traditionally by both stonemasons and blacksmiths.

 Etymology

-The noun mortise, "a hole or groove in which something is fitted to form a joint", comes from c.
-1400 from Old French mortaise (13th century), possibly from Arabic murtazz, "fastened", past participle of razza, "cut a mortise in".
-The word tenon, a noun in English since the late 14th century, developed its sense of "a projection inserted to make a joint" from the Old French tenir "to hold".
+Mortise, "a hole or groove in which something is fitted to form a joint," comes from c.
+1400 from Old French mortaise (13th century), possibly from Arabic murtazz, "fastened", past participle of razza, "cut a mortise in."
+Tenon, in use in English since the late 14th century, developed its nounal sense of "a projection inserted to make a joint" from the Old French tenir "to hold".

 History and ancient examples

-The mortise and tenon joint is an ancient joint dating back 7,000 years.
-The first examples, tusked joints, were found in a well near Leipzig – the world's oldest intact wooden architecture.
-These were created by early Neolithic Linear Pottery culture, where it was used in the construction of the wooden lining of the wells.
-Mortise and tenon joints have also been found joining the wooden planks of the "Khufu ship", a 43.6 m long vessel sealed into a pit in the Giza pyramid complex of the Fourth Dynasty around 2500 BC.
+The mortise-and-tenon joint is an ancient one.
+One of the earliest mortise-and-tenon structure examples dates back 7,000 years to the Hemudu culture in China's Zhejiang Province.
+Tusked mortise-and-tenon joints were found in a well near Leipzig, created by early Neolithic Linear Pottery culture, and used in construction of the wooden lining of the wells.
+Mortise-and-tenon joints have been found joining the wooden planks of the "Khufu ship", a 43.6 m long vessel sealed into a pit in the Giza pyramid complex of the Fourth Dynasty around 2500 BC.
+They were also found in the Uluburun shipwreck (14th century BC).

-Mortise and tenon joints have also been found in ancient furniture from archaeological sites in the Middle East, Europe and Asia.
+Mortise-and-tenon joints have also been found in ancient furniture from archaeological sites in the Middle East, Europe and Asia.
 Many instances are found, for example, in ruins of houses in the Silk Road kingdom of Cadota, dating from the first to the 4th century BC.
 In traditional Chinese architecture, wood components such as beams, brackets, roof frames, and struts were made to interlock with perfect fit, without using fasteners or glues, enabling the wood to expand and contract according to humidity.
-Archaeological evidence from Chinese sites shows that, by the end of the Neolithic, mortise and tenon joinery was employed in Chinese construction.
+Archaeological evidence from Chinese sites shows that, by the end of the Neolithic, mortise-and-tenon joinery was employed in Chinese construction.

-The thirty sarsen stones of Stonehenge were dressed and fashioned with mortise and tenon joints before they were erected between 2600 and 2400 BC.
+The thirty sarsen stones of Stonehenge were dressed and fashioned with mortise-and-tenon joints before they were erected between 2600 and 2400 BC.

-A variation of the mortise and tenon technique, called Phoenician joints (from the Latin coagmenta punicana) was extensively used in ancient shipbuilding to assemble hull planks and other watercraft components together.
-It is a locked (pegged) mortise and tenon technique that consists of cutting two mortises into the edges of two planks; a separate rectangular tenon is then inserted in the two mortises.
+A variation of the mortise-and-tenon technique, called Phoenician joints (from the Latin coagmenta punicana) was extensively used in ancient shipbuilding to assemble hull planks and other watercraft components together.
+It is a locked (pegged) mortise-and-tenon technique that consists of cutting two mortises into the edges of two planks; a separate rectangular tenon is then inserted in the two mortises.
 The assembly is then locked in place by driving a dowel through one or more holes drilled through mortise side wall and tenon.